daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-03-03-Putnam-Lab-Oyster-16S-Analysis-in-Mothur.md

 ### <a name="Subsample"></a> **11.
 Subsampling for Sequencing Depth**

 **The remaining commands can all be run in interactive mode.
 In Andromeda, use the following commands.
 These commands could also be combined into a script.
 I am using interactive mode for now.**

+*All analyses from this point forward are for ASV level analysis.
+If using OTU's, revise file names in these scripts accordingly.*

 ```
 interactive